 Keep things simple

 The first couple of weeks of going back to school are exhausting for them and us.
-Getting back into the swing of things sure does take a lot of brainpower.
-It’s always worked for us to keep their activity after school minimal.
+Getting back into the swing of things takes a lot of brainpower.
+Keep their activity after school minimal to begin with.
 I think one of the most important things is to let them talk about what they did at school.
 This is before they turn on the TV or fire up their iPads.

-We sit down in a circle and one at a time they tell me about their day.
-How are they finding the teacher; what kids are in their class this year; how’s the new classroom etc. If you do it all together it helps your quieter or younger kids remember their day just by listening to their siblings.
-Every day we do this for a few weeks so I can make sure they are settling in okay.
-We don’t plan any other activities and it helps them transition from home life back to school life, much easier.
+Sit down in a circle and one at a time ask them about their day.
+How are they finding the teacher; what kids are in their class this year; how’s the new classroom etc?
+If you do it all together it helps your quieter or younger kids remember their day just by listening to their siblings.
+Every day you can do this for a few weeks to make sure they are settling in okay.
+We don’t plan any other activities which helps them transition from home life back to school life, much easier.

 Going back to school anxiety

-My kids usually take a few weeks to settle back into school life.
+Kids can take a few weeks to settle back into school life.
 However, if you’re still worried about your child after a few weeks back at school, you should talk to your child’s teacher.
-Beyond Blue also have a child mental health checklist you can do online.
-Help is never far away and it’s important that your child also knows they are not alone.